 Before you despair about the situation you are in, let me give you a proven solution that will end all your problems.

-The Best Solution if Parents are forcing you to go to University against your will
+The Best Solution if Parents are forcing you to go to College against your will

 Here are the steps involved to solve your problem:

 Ask for Peace